-Most traditional schools use a method called blended reading that claims to include phonics, but doesn’t really.
-(Here is a good summary of that issue.)
-With blended phonics, some kids figure out reading and move on.
-Most kids struggle, though, and never really get the hang of it.
-(Perhaps this is why on the national standardized tests, only 35% 4th graders in the United States score proficient or above… despite spending an average of 2 hours per day on reading & language arts.)
+Many kids struggle, though, and never really get the hang of it.
+(Perhaps this is why on the national standardized tests, only 35% 4th graders in the United States score proficient or above in reading… despite spending an average of 2 hours per school day on reading & language arts.)

-Orton & Gillingham were researchers who developed a simple phonics-based, multi-sensory approach to teaching reading, and it works with astonishingly high success rates.
+Orton & Gillingham were researchers who developed a simple phonograms-based, multi-sensory approach to teaching reading, and it works with astonishingly high success rates.
 There are many Orton & Gillingham based curriculums for homeschoolers.
-My 2 favorites are Teach Your Child to Read in 100 Easy Lessons and All About Reading.
+My favorite is the Logic of English.
+For young children, you’d start with the Foundations A kit.

 For preschoolers, I wait until a child seems ready to read.
 (My early childhood reading guide will help you figure out if your kid is ready to read!)

 Once they’re indicating reading-readiness signs, I begin teaching phonograms 1-3 at a time using these printable cards.